Eugeniusz Molski

-Eugeniusz Molski (born in 1942 in Bagienice, Masovian Voivodeship) is a Polish contemporary artist, painter and sculptor.
+Eugeniusz Molski (born in 1942 in Bagienice) is a Polish contemporary artist, painter and sculptor.
 Attended a State Fine Arts College in Nałęczów and a State Academy of Fine Arts in Wrocław where he obtained his diploma in 1969.
 He specializes in architectural painting and ceramics.
 Since 1969 he has been employed at the Fine Arts College in Nowy Wiśnicz.
 He does mural and easel painting as well as ceramics and sculpture.